Prophet: Prompting Large Language Models with Complementary Answer Heuristics for Knowledge-based Visual Question Answering: Experiments

-As a supplement to the above results, we calculate the distribution of four situations of the predictions from stage-1 and stage-2 in Table \ref{tab:pred_before_after}.
-From the results, we can see that: (i) Prophet maintains the majority of correct predictions by MCAN and only 4.2\% samples are overturned; (ii) the improvement of Prophet is mainly due to the fact that the proportion of \emph{wrong-to-correct} samples (12.4\%) is larger than that of the \emph{correct-to-wrong} samples (4.2\%); (iii) there are still a considerable amount of samples (29.4\%) that both MCAN and Prophet fail to give the correct answer, which leaves sufficient room for future improvement.

 \\ \textbf{Different LLMs.} In Table \ref{tab:aba_llms}, we investigate the effects of different LLMs by replacing the default GPT-3 (text-davinci-002) with the latest commercial and open-source models.
-From the results, we have the following observations: (i) the capability of the default GPT-3 model significantly outperforms all the compared LLMs, including its accelerated variant (3.5-turbo-instruct) with 0.075$\times$ running cost; (ii) for the LLMs of the same class but different sizes (\emph{e.g.}, 7B and 13B LLaMA-1 models \cite{llama}), the large-size ones show better performance than the small-size ones at the expense of near-linearly increasing running time; (iii) the chat-oriented variants like LLaMA-2-Chat \cite{llama2}, which are additionally trained by instruction tuning and human feedback \cite{instructgpt}, deliver inferior performance to their non-chatty counterparts.
-This can be explained by the introduced \emph{alignment tax} when aligning the model with human behaviors; (iv) with only 7B model parameters, the latest LLM Mistral \cite{mistral} reports near \mbox{GPT-3} level performance, revealing the potential of open-source LLMs in the near future.
+From the results, we have the following observations: (i) the capability of the default GPT-3 model consistently outperforms all the compared LLMs, including its accelerated variant (3.5-turbo-instruct); (ii) for the LLMs of the same version but different sizes (\emph{e.g.}, 7B and 13B LLaMA-2 models \cite{llama2}), the large-size ones show better performance than the small-size ones at the expense of near-linearly increasing running time; (iii) the chat-oriented variants like LLaMA-2-Chat \cite{llama2}, which are additionally trained by instruction tuning and human feedback \cite{instructgpt}, deliver inferior performance to their non-chatty counterparts.
+This can be explained by the introduced \emph{alignment tax} when aligning the model with human behaviors by RLHF; (iv) with only 7B model size, the latest LLM Mistral \cite{mistral} reports near \mbox{GPT-3} level performance, revealing the potential of open-source LLMs. \\ \textbf{Effect of LMMs in Prophet++.} In Table \ref{tab:aba_lmms}, we investigate the effects of different strategies.
+The results suggest that: (i) although GPT-4o is a highly-capable LMM, directly using it in a direct-prediction manner achieves much worse performance than the Prophet-based counterpart (46.0 \emph{vs}.
+62.9), showing the effectiveness of Prophet's two-stage prompting paradigm; (ii) by introducing the third type of answer heuristic in the first stage, Prophet++ delivers a 0.9-point improvement over Prophet, showing the effectiveness and complementarity of the answer-aware rationales; (iii) when visual signals are additionally utilized in the second stage, we obtain further a 0.4-point improvement, validating the effectiveness of multimodal prompting in Prophet++.
+More results with the latest LMMs are provided in the appendix.